konflux-ci/architecture/ADR/0017-use-our-pipelines.md

 ## Context

-The maintainers of stonesoup components need to demonstrate evidence of practices that support a secure software development lifecycle (for example scanning, manifesting, vulnerability detection, etc.)
+The maintainers of AppStudio components need to demonstrate evidence of practices that support a secure software development lifecycle (for example scanning, manifesting, vulnerability detection, etc.)